 May Day and maypoles

 Of course, wrapping a maypole with colorful ribbons is perhaps the best known of all May Day traditions.
 In the Middle Ages, English villages all had maypoles.
-They were part of the rejoicing and raucous merrymaking of May Day.
+Indeed, they were part of the rejoicing and raucous merrymaking of May Day.

 We’re not too far away from a time in the late 20th century when people left homemade May baskets filled with spring flowers and sweets on others’ doorsteps, usually anonymously.
-I can remember doing this as a child.
-Maybe it’s a tradition that can be revived.
+And I can remember doing this as a child.
+So maybe it’s a tradition that can be revived.

 Bottom line: May 1 is one of four cross-quarter days, midway between an equinox and a solstice.
-So happy May Day 2023!
+So, happy May Day 2025!